 Which means…we have the power to reverse this trend, by learning about endangered species and changing our behavior to conserve these species and their ecosystems.
 After all, their ecosystem is OUR ecosystem too.

 There is some good news for these endangered leatherback sea turtles, at least on the topic of increased public awareness.

 A legislative committee is now looking at designating the Pacific leatherback turtle as the official, California state marine reptile.

-To learn more, visit this link to an article by Jason Hoppin, Santa Cruz Sentinel.
-Excerpt:
+Excerpt from an article by Jason Hoppin, Santa Cruz Sentinel.